tlaaaa/TlasAuctionSniper/README.md

     1.1.3 optimized a bit harder
     1.1.4 tried to optimize a bit more, probably no change 1.1.5 changed to an edu project lol x2 speed or something, also fixed some times
+    <> not really an update but connected to github
+    1.2 removed super, allowed more types of flips in f1.
+This makes the bot faster, means that you need to check less channels.